-Albert Straus and his three siblings were influenced early on by their parents Bill and Ellen Straus who were very early environmentalists.
-They saw farmland as a part of a much bigger, natural world that needed to be respected and preserved on its own terms and they had a day-to-day commitment as stewards of the land.
+Albert Straus and his three siblings were greatly influenced by their parents Bill and Ellen Straus, who were very early environmentalists with a steadfast commitment to be stewards of the land.
+They saw farmland as a part of a much bigger, natural world that needed to be respected and preserved on its own terms.

-Bill Straus was born on the onset of the First World War in 1914 in Hamburg, Germany.
-In 1934, inspired by his father’s profession, he set out with a group of young Jews involved in the Zionist agricultural youth movement and took a series of hands-on agricultural courses in the Czech Republic.
-He wanted to practice farming, which had never before been possible for Jews in Europe.
+Bill Straus was born at the onset of the First World War in 1914 in Hamburg, Germany.
+In 1934, inspired by his father’s profession, he set out with a group of young Jews involved in the Zionist agricultural youth movement, taking a series of hands-on agricultural courses in the Czech Republic.
+Bill wanted to practice farming, something never before possible for Jews in Europe.

-Fleeing the increasing threat of the Nazis, Bill Straus and his mother went first to Palestine in 1936.
-Visiting land owned by family members around San Luis Obispo, he fell in love with the California landscape, and chose to settle there, instead, in 1937.
+Fleeing the increasing threat of the Nazis, Bill and his mother went first to Palestine in 1936.
+Later, in 1937, visiting land owned by family members near San Luis Obispo, he fell in love with the California landscape and chose to settle there.

 Bill and Ellen Straus’ commitment to agriculture and the environment helped launch a conservation movement that has permanently saved tens of thousands of acres of endangered agricultural land from subdivision.

-Inspired by Rachel Carson's book, Silent Spring, Ellen Straus became a committed proponent of environmental stewardship.
-She served on many nonprofit organizations’ boards, including Marin Conservation League, Marin Community Foundation, Environmental Action Committee, Greenbelt Alliance, Eastshore Planning Group, West Marin Growers, Tomales Bay Advisory Committee, and Environmental Forum.
+Inspired by Rachel Carson’s book Silent Spring, Ellen became a committed proponent of environmental stewardship, serving on numerous nonprofit boards, including Marin Conservation League, Marin Community Foundation, Environmental Action Committee, Greenbelt Alliance, Eastshore Planning Group, West Marin Growers, Tomales Bay Advisory Committee, and Environmental Forum.
 She also co-founded Marin Organic and the Focus on Family Farms Day.

-Ellen Straus will be remembered for co-founding, with friend Phyllis Faber, the Marin Agricultural Land Trust (MALT) in 1980.
-To date, MALT has acquired development easements on 78 ranches and dairies covering more than 48,000 acres.
-Due to their vision and success, MALT has become a model for land trusts across the country.
+As an avid environmentalist and farmer, Ellen will be remembered for co-founding, with friend Phyllis Faber, the Marin Agricultural Land Trust (MALT) in 1980.
+To date, MALT has acquired development easements on 82 ranches, family farms, and dairies covering more than 50,000 acres.
+With its progressive vision and remarkable success, MALT has become a model for land trusts across the country.